NickCopeland/Data-Pipeline/README.md

 Data pipeline extracting data from Reddit.com with the purpose of data visualization using Power BI.

-## This project is in progress
+## Why I made this
-This project is being created to have fun working with AWS and other data engineering tools after earning an AWS Certified Developer - Associate certification.
+This project was created to have fun working with AWS and other data engineering tools after earning an AWS Certified Developer - Associate certification.

 ## Tools